dhammon/zosi-hack/README.md

 root:$1$Zvj.IvRb$7g3anRUwEV0tiP//JNqAh/:0:0::/root:/bin/sh
 ```

 I explored the rest of the file system for other secrets but it didn't turn up anything meaningful.
 With the encrypted password in hand, I fired up my local cracking box which isn't anything more than a physical consumer grade computer with an RTX 3060 graphics card.
 I started with a bruteforce attack using `hashcat` configured to try every combination of digits, uppercase, lowercase, and special characters.
+This would be much faster and more efficient then using `hydra` network attack as my graphics card could try many combinations at once and not have any network overhead.  `hashcat` works by encrypting the guessed password and compares the results to the target password.
+If there is a comparable match, the password becomes known or cracked.

 ```bash
 hashcat -a 3 -m 500 -O -w 3 -1?l?u?d?s ?1?1?1 zosi.passwd